The Windmill Turns Both Ways

 "What an incredible source of life energy.
 Hashirama was a really remarkable man," Kabuto murmured.

-The command was unspoken, but no less compelling.
-Kabuto inclined his head toward the stem of the great plant, and Nagato walked forward and laid his hands on it.
+Kabuto inclined his head toward the stem of the great plant, delivering a silent command, and Nagato walked forward and laid his hands on it.

 And what does he plan to do with that?
 Zetsu wondered.

-"Let's go," Kabuto said, Body Flickering away.
+"Let's go," Kabuto said, and flickered away.
 Itachi and Nagato followed behind him.

-The Time-Spanning Incarnation Jutsu.
-When Kabuto first discovered the thin research notebook in a hidden room of Orochimaru's lair, he never expected the incomplete jutsu would become an obsession for him.
-Since the moment he discovered it and started piecing its missing elements together, it gradually wormed into his thoughts until he forgot everything else.
+When Kabuto first discovered the hand-bound research notebook in a hidden room of Orochimaru's lair, he never expected the incomplete jutsu would become an obsession for him.
+Since the moment he discovered the seal and started piecing its missing elements together, it gradually wormed into his thoughts until he forgot everything else.
 The war, Edo Tensei—all of it.

 It was harder than it sounded.
 If his theory was correct, this jutsu had the potential to utterly destroy the user.
 Time travel was a crime against the natural order of things, after all.
 As a rule, the past was meant to stay pressed and preserved between the pages of time and never opened again.

 That was why the idea to make one of his Edo Tensei puppets perform it was nothing less than sheer genius.
-With the energy that he'd made Nagato absorb, and the fact that the undead couldn't die even if the jutsu backfired, it had to work.
+With the energy that he'd made Nagato absorb, and the fact that the undead couldn't die even if the jutsu backfired, Kabuto felt certain it would work.

 And if it endangered the one he intended to drag out of the past, what of it?